How to Start Low Carb Diet As A New Beginner

 assorted fruit and can lot

 Many beginners find themselves scratching their heads, wondering what they can eat without breaking the rules.
-That’s why we’ve crafted this 35 low carb food list for beginners.
+This is why we have put together this 35 low carb food list for beginners.

-This guide will walk you through the essentials, ensuring you can confidently navigate your new lifestyle without the guesswork.
+This will walk you through the basics so you can start your new life without the guesswork.

 Anyway let’s proceed to main point.